-ETIAS Countries that Require a Europe Visa for American citizens
+ETIAS Countries that Require a Europe Travel Authorization for American citizens

 ETIAS Requirements for U.S. citizens

-U.S. citizens over the age of 18 will be required to apply online for the ETIAS online visa to enter any of the Schengen Area Member states.
+U.S. citizens over the age of 18 will be required to apply online for the ETIAS online authorization to enter any of the Schengen Area Member states.

 American citizens will need to provide personal information on their ETIAS online application such as: